ArthurChiao/arthurchiao.github.io/_posts/2019-10-26-cilium-network-topology-on-aws.md

 ---

 This post explores the **network topology** and **traffic path** between two cross-host Pods in a Cilium powered K8S cluster on AWS.
-We will use normal Linux command to fulfill this task.
+We will use general Linux commands to fulfill this task.
 At the end of this post, we will get a picture like this:

 <p align="center"><img src="/assets/img/cilium-network-topology-on-aws/cilium-aws-global-data-flow.png" width="100%" height="100%"></p>